The home loan application process can be long and complicated.

 At the end of this discussion, we will determine if you’re eligibility for a home loan.

 It’s also your opportunity to agree to use us as your broker.

 Returning your application and documents

-Once you’ve agreed to use us as your broker, we’ll ask you to complete our short application form.
+Once you have agreed to use us as your broker, we will ask you to complete our short application form (SAF).